HECBioSim/hpcbench/README.md

 * Run `hpcbench` in the terminal for a list of tools.
 Run `hpcbench <toolname>` to run that tool.
 * `import hpcbench` in python for the API.

-### Example: hpcbench loggers to an existing simulation script
+### Example: attach hpcbench loggers to an existing simulation script
 The following HPC submission script has been modified to create cpu and gpu logs, as well as dump the sytem information, slurm parameters and gromacs log to json files.
 The call to `collate` merges all the json files together.
 ```bash
 #!/bin/bash